Practical Yoga Interventions for the Classroom that Promote Physical Activity and Motor Development

 This course has been given live at the school based PT/OT conference in Minnesota.
 If you were there you may have already taken this course.

 Bethany has been an occupational therapist for over 7 years.
+Bethany graduated from St. Catherine's University in St. Paul Minnesota with her Masters in Occupational Therapy in 2012.
+She has spent her occupational therapy career working with the pediatric population.
 She currently works in the schools at the preschool, elementary and middle school levels.
 She has experience in various settings including an Autism center, outpatient pediatric clinic and school districts.
-Bethany has taken additional yoga training.
+Bethany has taken additional yoga training in the pediatric population.
+She has experience presenting training and education at the Minnesota Physical Therapy and Occupational Therapy Institute statewide conference.
+Beyond pediatric yoga training, b\Bethany has additional training in Handwriting With Tears, Zones of Regulation, sensory processing, and behavior interventions.
 Bethany lives in Minnesota with her husband and two young children.

 Chanda has been a physical therapist for over 11 years.
-She worked as a school based physical therapist for 7 years.
+Chanda graduated with a DPT in 2008 from the University of Wisconsin - LaCrosse and has an undergraduate degree in Kinesiology from the University of Minnesota Minneapolis in 2005.
+She has spent time working in orthopedics, pediatrics, and geriatrics She worked as a school based physical therapist for 7 years.
+Chanda has additional training in both pediatric and adult based yoga.
+She has presented training and education and physical therapy and occupational therapy statewide conferences and within her school district.
+She has held mentorship and leadership roles in the school based setting.
 She currently runs the website Pink Oatmeal where she tries to make life easier for therapists, teachers, and parents by providing resources that they can use in their classroom, therapy rooms, or homes that promote movement and motor skills.
 Chanda lives in Minnesota with her husband, dog, and three young children!